 "It is not worthy of excellent men to waste hours as slaves to make calculations that could easily be entrusted to someone else if machines were used"

-Even the trigonometric functions required to be calculated or perfected, since their use was made necessary by the development of maritime navigation, astronomical studies, and topographic surveys.
+Even the trigonometric functions required to be calculated or perfected, since their use was made necessary by the development of maritime navigation, by astronomical studies, and topographical surveys.
 In 1900, near Antikithera, a small island located between Greece and the island of Crete, a sponge fisherman found the wreck of a Greek ship.

 Computer history, experiments and attempts